OneDeadKey/kalamine/docs/README.md

     1dk_shift   = "\u2019"  # RIGHT SINGLE QUOTATION MARK

 Kalamine doesn’t support non-space chars on the `base` layer for the space bar.
-Space characters outside of the space par are not supported either.
+Space characters outside of the space bar are not supported either.